 Are you getting a short use time on a single charge?
-This comprehensive guide tells you how to save battery on your iPhone and use it for an extended period.
+This comprehensive guide will show you how to save battery on your iPhone and use it for an extended period of time.
 There are over forty ways to increase your iPhone battery life.
-Make sure you go through all and use only those suggestions you’re comfortable with.
+These work for all iPhones, including the latest iPhone 14 and 14 Pro running iOS 16.
+Make sure you go through all and use only the suggestions you’re comfortable with.
 Several tips mentioned here also work for iPad.

 1. Use dark mode

-If your iPhone has an OLED display – iPhone X, XS, XS Max, 11 Pro, 11 Pro Max, 12 series, and 13 series, enabling dark mode and using a dark wallpaper will extend the battery life.
+If your iPhone has an OLED display (iPhone X, XS, XS Max, 11 Pro, 11 Pro Max, entire iPhone 12, 13, and 14 series), enabling dark mode and using a dark wallpaper will extend the battery life.

 To enable dark mode, invoke Siri and ask it to turn on dark mode.
 You can also go to iPhone Settings > Display & Brightness and choose Dark.